keyvanip/keyvanip/README.md

 My name is **Parsa Keyvani** and I am an aspiring **data scientist**.
-I am currently a Junior majoring in Computer Science and Economics at Union College.
+I am currently a Senior majoring in Computer Science and Economics at Union College.
 My professional profile is available on [Linkedin](https://www.linkedin.com/in/parsa-keyvani/) and it is the best way to reach me.

 My constantly growing skill set includes: